 - Karl Fahrner wins Vic Constant Memorial race.

-- The Big Spruce Double Chair opened on December 18th.
-This was the first double chair (and highest capacity lift) in the U.S. at that time. (need to confirm)
+- The Big Spruce Double Chair, manufactured by Roebling, opened on December 18th, 1954.
+This was the first double chair (and highest capacity lift) in the U.S. at that time.
+(960 skiers per hour).
+Sepp dedicates to “Skiing youth of America”.

 - Stowe hosts second American International races.
 Anderl “Blitz from Kitz” Molterer of Austria wins men’s GS and Slalom.
 Andrea Mead Lawrence wins women’s GS and Slalom.